tobias-weiss-ai-xr/opendesk-edu/docs/architecture.md

     Note over Browser: User is authenticated
 ```

-> **Note:**<br>
+> [!note]
-> Nubus' Portal and UMC still use [SAML 2.0](https://www.oasis-open.org/standard/saml/) to authenticate users.
-However, Nubus will switch to OIDC in an upcoming release, eliminating the use of SAML in openDesk altogether.
+> Nubus' Portal and UMC still use [SAML 2.0](https://www.oasis-open.org/standard/saml/) to authenticate
+> users.
+However, Nubus will switch to OIDC in an upcoming release, eliminating the use of SAML in openDesk
+> altogether.

 ## Keycloak